raspberrypilearning/teachers-classroom-guide/getting-started-guide.md

 You've got a Raspberry Pi, congratulations!
 I'm sure that you are bursting with excitement to get going to create your own projects.
 Then what are you waiting for?
 Follow all the steps below.

-## Step 1: Make sure that you have everything that you need
+## Step 1: Make sure you have everything you need

 Before you begin, check that you have all the parts that you need: